 If you want a way to track your progress in a fitness journal (it realllly helps!) and great fitness tips, check out LiveLifeFit.
 I seriously could not have made it through the first Half Marathon without one of these journals.

 Get the best shoes you can afford at a running store.
-My favorite is Road Runner.
+I try to support local stores rather than the big box stores.
 Watch their sales.
 Get fitted by one of their technicians.
 Go late in the day so your feet are at their biggest.
 Get good, comfy socks and maybe even custom-fit orthotics.
 All of this is expensive, but you will wear these shoes for months, for a part of almost every day.
 You are asking your feet to do more than they ever have before.
 If you keep them comfortable, they will be more likely to carry through to success.
+If you need more information on shoes, and walking, click here for a ton of honest, valuable information!

 Your weekly schedule: